VisionVoyagerX/CBT/README.md

 # Performance on benchmark datasets

-- Model performance in terms of PSNR (dB), SSIM, ERGAS, and SAM for CBT and various benchmark methods
+Model performance in terms of PSNR (dB), SSIM, ERGAS, and SAM for CBT and various benchmark methods.
+Methods are classified into small-scale (top) and large-scale models (bottom), highlighting the **best**, _second best_, and *third best* scores.

 | Method                        | PSNR↑    | SSIM↑    | ERGAS↓   | SAM↓     | PSNR↑    | SSIM↑    | ERGAS↓   | SAM↓     |
 |-------------------------------|----------|----------|----------|----------|----------|----------|----------|----------|